 colonial power's desire to encourage white settlement in the Kenya Highlands, were the levers for his new direction in life.
 With the help of farm workers recruited from the local Kipsigis and Kalanjin tribespeople, Louis built up an intermittently successful coffee farm.
 After his sudden death in 1950, my grandmother continued running the farm until 1963.
 Mine was the second generation of the family to grow up in Kenya, which was our home until I was a young adult in the mid-70s.
 Like most emigrants, I always dreamt of revisiting the country of my childhood.
-Last year my brother and I, with various family members. made a month-long road journey around Kenya.
+Last year my brother and I, with various family members, made a month-long road journey around Kenya.
 The trip was not only about memory; we were eager to see for ourselves how the country and its people have changed and progressed.
 We drove north west from Nairobi to the green hills and forests of Kitale via Lake Naivasha and the sweeping Rift Valley, and then back south through Tsavo game park to the coast.
 Here are a few impressions.
 The population and urbanisation are soaring.
 Nairobi, a leafy post-colonial capital in 1975, is today a sprawling metropolis, crisscrossed by traffic-filled highways.
 The city outskirts, with their multistorey blocks of low income housing stretch out interminably from the city.
 Kibera, the world's largest shanty-town, now has one million inhabitants.
 While general prosperity is clearly growing, many people have very little.
 We drove through the once sleepy upcountry townships of Eldoret, Nakuru, and Kitale, all of which we had lived in as children.
 They were unrecognizable, transformed into hectic urban centres teeming with trade and traffic.
 UN statistics show that Kenya's population of 49 million has doubled in the last 25 years.
 The majority is aged under thirty, and the population is growing by one million per year.
 In 1920, it was 2.5 million.
 The roads were demanding.
-With the closure of the railway from Nairobi to Uganda. the road from Nairobi to Kitale is now the main transport artery up to Uganda and South Sudan for people and freight.
+With the closure of the railway from Nairobi to Uganda, the road from Nairobi to Kitale is now the main transport artery up to Uganda and South Sudan for people and freight.
 Columns of huge lorries carrying everything from cement to foodstuffs sped along, together with 'matatu' (mini-van taxis) loaded to their roofs with people and their belongings.
 Occasional groups of armed policemen stood by the roadside, flagging down vehicles.
 When our turn came, we were asked, on the first occasion, for payment of an immediate fine, and on the second, simply for 'something nice'.
-The road from Nairobi to Mombasa was even more traffic laden; the wide vistas of grassland that used to flank the road had disappeared.
+The road from Nairobi to Mombasa was even more traffic-laden; the wide vistas of grassland that used to flank the road had disappeared.
 Instead, it was lined almost continuously with small-holdings, churches, mosques, dwellings, clusters of stalls and lorry parks.
 Locals told us that sometimes there are 24-hour-long; traffic jams into and out of Mombasa.
 Mystifyingly, in spite of the urgent need for additional transport capacity, we saw no trains actually running on the adjacent Mombasa-Nairobi railway line, recently built in cooperation with China.
 Education is hugely valued.
 Everywhere groups of schoolchildren in immaculate uniforms could be seen waiting for matatus, or walking to or from school.
 In Nairobi, we met up with Sore Onyolo, who had worked in our home as a young man.
 He and his family took us to visit his grandchildren's school.
-The source of great family pride.
-Almost any conversation transport infrastructure and corruption were clear, the journey was a reminder of Kenya's extraordinary geographical and cultural diversity.
-There are 42 tribes, each with their own language and culture.
-English and Swahili being the linguae francae of the country, most people are at least tri-lingual.
-Although there have always been tribal tensions, Kenyans appear to have great cultural and linguistic adaptability.
-That, and people's warmth, humour and resilience were the deepest impressions of our return trip.
+The children's education was a 🖁 source of great family pride.
+Almost any conversation with Kenyans referenced educational ambitions for \$\mathbb{g}\$ deepest impressions of our return trip.
 Dorothy Walker, Friend